 27’ trailers(only pay for the space you use)

 |Container material?||Treated plywood||Metal||Metal|

 Obviously at the bottom of the list in terms of container quality is U-Box, which only offers small, plywood containers.
 Compare that to multiple sizes of metal containers you can get from either PODS or U-Pack—there’s really no competition there.

 While we love that PODS offers three different container sizes, that’s still not as flexible as U-Pack’s policy that you can rent a 27-foot tractor trailer and pay only for the space you end up using.
 This guarantees you’ll have enough space for everything you own, and that you won’t pay for any space you’re not using.
 There’s no better deal than that in this industry.

 On that note, let’s talk about the cost.
-Cost is a major factor for most people when choosing a company, but when it comes to moving pods, cheapest is not necessarily best.
+Cost is a major factor for most people when choosing a company, but when it comes to moving containers, cheapest is not necessarily the best.
 Let’s take a look at average costs for these three companies and how they compare.

 Cost for a Local Move (< 100 miles)

 |1 bedroom||$150 – $600||$200 – $400||Not Available for Local Moves|